-Innovation in Design (IID) an opportunity to develop a thematic body of work within the context of studio teaching which focuses on innovative design praxis.
+Innovation in Design (IID) Fellowship provides an opportunity to develop a thematic body of work within the context of studio teaching which focuses on innovative design praxis.
 The IID Fellowship links design research with studio pedagogy, using the studio as a laboratory for design investigation.

-Advancing Contemporary Theories (ACT) an opportunity to take a leading role in the study and teaching of contemporary architectural theory.
+Advancing Contemporary Theories (ACT) Fellowship provides an opportunity to take a leading role in the study and teaching of contemporary architectural theory.
 The ACT Fellowship links design studio and seminar instruction with research in timely architectural criticism in areas such as landscape urbanism, digital design theory, contemporary culture, etc.

 Filip Tejchman, 2013 – 2014